Lovebytes 2012: Live Notation

 Live Notation is a collaboration between Hester Reeve at C3RI, Sheffield Hallam University and Alex McLean in the Department of Computer Science, the University of Sheffield.
 The project is funded by the AHRC.

-Maestro advanced screenings at Showroom Cinema
+Oscar Nominees at Showroom Cinema